Skip to main content

 IssueSolution

 AI analysis is very slowThe model may be too large for the available RAM, causing it to swap.
-Try a smaller model (e.g., mistral:7b) or add a GPU via passthrough.
+Try a smaller model (e.g., mistral:7b) or add a GPU to the Ollama host.

-"Model not found" errorThe model name in CICADA IR settings must exactly match what's installed.
-Run ollama list and copy the exact name into the settings.
+"Model not found" errorThe model name in CICADA IR settings must exactly match what's installed on the Ollama host.
+Run ollama list there and copy the exact name into the settings.

 Cloud LLM returns an errorVerify the API key in Settings > AI Configuration.
-Check that the VM can reach api.anthropic.com on port 443, and that your API key has sufficient credits at console.anthropic.com.
+Check that the VM has outbound access on port 443 to the provider endpoint (api.anthropic.com, api.openai.com, or generativelanguage.googleapis.com), and that your API key has sufficient credits in the provider's console.

 Next steps